Earth’s first water source

 During Earth’s early history, magma flowed from the mantle to the crust from tectonic activity.
 Heat flow was nearly 3 times as high as it is today.

+Because of the intense heat, water would have evaporated into space.
+But Earth’s surrounding atmosphere gradually cooled down.
 Earth’s surface cooled below the boiling point of water.
 Instead of water evaporating into space, rain began draining into ocean basins.

 Earth’s first oceans

 Earth is the only planet we know that has liquid water.
 But Earth wasn’t always the big, blue marble that we know today.
 When Earth formed, it was hot and dry.
 It was blasted by solar radiation.
 Because of the intense heat, any water would have evaporated into space.
 So this means water must’ve come later.